-The Hall will join hundreds of Makers from all around the world at “The Greatest Show and Tell on Earth.”
-At the Hall's booth guests can build hydraulic systems, test prototypes that pushed the limits of design, and play MaKey Makey and Scratch-powered games.
+The Hall will joined hundreds of Makers from all around the world at “The Greatest Show and Tell on Earth.”
+At the Hall's booth guests built hydraulic systems, tested prototypes that pushed the limits of design, and played MaKey Makey and Scratch-powered games.

 For the fifth time, the Lawrence Hall of Science will bring a hands-on science activity to the White House Easter Egg Roll.
 Staff from the Hall will join volunteers from AAAS, ASTC, and the White House to design paper-bag kites which demonstrate movement.
 In the spirit of First Lady Michelle Obama's "Let's Move!" campaign, thousands of families will this activity on the South Lawn.

 This 10-day festival features a wide range of science and technology activities (lectures, debates, exhibitions, concerts, plays, workshops, etc.) at a variety of locations throughout the Bay Area, including the Lawrence Hall of Science.
 Check out how the events we were part of in 2013.

 10:00 a.m.–5:00 p.m.

 At the 2013 East Bay Mini Maker Faire, the Hall joined with Makers from all over the East Bay to celebrate learning and doing.
 At our booth guests could ride the virtual bike simulator, which was created by teen interns in our maker space, Tech Hive.

 For the fourth time, the Lawrence Hall of Science brought hands-on science activities to the White House Easter Egg Roll.
 Staff from the Hall joined with volunteers from AAAS, ASTC, and the White House to design paper-bag kites and bunny copters which demonstrate movement.
 In the spirit of First Lady Michelle Obama's "Let's Move!" campaign, thousands of families enjoyed these activities on the South Lawn.